OUCompilers/cs4100-sp22/README.md

 ## Spring 2022

-An upper-level course for CS majors on formal languages theory and compilers.
+An upper-level course for CS majors on formal language theories and compiler designs.

 Topics (subject to revision): regular expressions; finite automata; context-free grammars; predictive parsing; LR parsing; abstract syntax; type systems and type-checking; stack layout and activation records; intermediate representations; control-flow graphs; dataflow/liveness analysis; register allocation; garbage collection/runtimes; virtual machines; assemblers.
 Over the course of the semester, students will implement a full functioning compiler for a small programming language, targeting a bespoke virtual machine.
 The course requires a significant amount of programming.